History of Canterbury Region: Archaic Māori period

-It appears likely that not only Te Rapuwai, in whose time the forests of Canterbury were said to have been burned and the Moa exterminated, but also the Waitaha, who followed them in the earliest period, were established in the South Island long before the arrival of the first waves of the 14th century Polynesian 'fleet' in New Zealand.

-The Waitaha who at that time were occupying the Eastern districts of the South Island, appear to have been a numerous people, with a large Pa near Mairangi and Kapukariki and other settlements on the banks of the Rakaia River.
-One of these people, Te Hau, is credited with having destroyed a large bird of prey, which nested on one of the large spurs of the Torlesse Range.
-The reference to this bird is interpreted as being a composite memory of the extinct swan (Chenopis) and the extinct eagle (Hieraeetus moorei) which were contemporaries of the moa in the pre-fleet era.
+In the time of Te Rapuwai, the forests of Canterbury were said to have been burned and the moa exterminated.
+The Waitaha followed them, occupying the eastern districts of the South Island.
+These appear to have been a numerous people, with a large pā near Mairangi and Kapukariki and other settlements on the banks of the Rakaia River.
+One of them, Te Hau, is credited with having destroyed a large bird of prey that nested on one of the large spurs of the Torlesse Range.
+The reference to this bird is interpreted as being a composite memory of the extinct New Zealand swan and the extinct Haast's eagle (Hieraeetus moorei), which were contemporaries of the moa.

 In North Canterbury and Banks Peninsula, the Waitaha found an abundance of food.
-On the plains and foothills the finest sort of flax root and ti-palms grew, field rats (kiore) and weka swarmed in the open country.
-The woods were full of kaka, pigeons and other birds suitable for food.
+On the plains and foothills the finest sort of flax root and cabbage trees grew, and kiore (rats) and weka swarmed in the open country.
+The woods were full of kākā, pigeons and other birds suitable for food.
 Lakes were covered with water fowl and teemed with eels, silveries and whitebait, and along the coast was an abundance of fish as well as birds of every sort.